davips/garoupa/README-edit.md

 Cryptographic hash (half-blake3) and operators - see package hosh for a faster, native (compiled) approach.
 The only external dependence is blake3.

+Hoshy hosts also some niceties for group theory experimentation.

 ## Python installation
 ### from package
 ```bash